cloudmesh-book/book-latex-2018/notebooks/dask/dask.md

 As we saw in Foundations, Dask allows you to simply construct graphs of tasks with dependencies.
 In fact, if you skip forward, you will find that graphs can also be created automatically for you using functional, Numpy or Pandas syntax on data collections.
 None of this would be very useful, if there weren't also a way to execute these graphs, in a parallel and memory-aware way.
 Dask comes with four available schedulers:

-    a) dask.threaded.get: a scheduler backed by a thread pool
+* `dask.threaded.get`: a scheduler backed by a thread pool
-    b) dask.multiprocessing.get: a scheduler backed by a process pool
+* `dask.multiprocessing.get`: a scheduler backed by a process pool
-    c) dask.async.get_sync: a synchronous scheduler, good for debugging
+* `dask.async.get_sync`: a synchronous scheduler, good for debugging
-    d) distributed.Client.get: a distributed scheduler for executing graphs on multiple machines.
+* `distributed.Client.get`: a distributed scheduler for executing graphs on multiple machines.

 Here is a simple program for dask.distributed library: